victorruelle/SinGAN-extension/README.md

 # SinGAN-extension
 Experimenting with SinGANs (https://github.com/tamarott/SinGAN) and possible extensions in the context of my final project for the Visual Recognition course of the MVA master class.

+## Extension Idea

+We will try to upsample patches of a low resolution image that correspond to the patch of a given high resolution image.
+For instance : we have a high-res image of charlotte's face and many low res images where she appears.
+We will try to increase the resolution of those low res faces and compare the result with the one obtained using a regular SR training.

+Can we extend this by using multiple training images?
+All that is needed is to provide more true labels to the disciminators.

+### Steps

+1. Select 10 images of Charlotte's head and downsize them to a max(height,width) of 200.
+Use images that have different lighting, poses, glasses or not etc.
+2. Split them in 5 training images and 5 testing images.
+3. For each training image, train a fixed pyramid of generators and discriminators and apply the SR testing to each of the 5 testing images.
+4. For each testing image, traing with the same parameters and apply classic SR
+5. Compare, for each training image, the upsampled image obtained from training with each of the training images and the actual testing image.

 ## How to tune experiments

 ### Changing the number of scales